asyncapi/website/pages/blog/hackathon-faq.md

 featured: true
 ---

-Last year it was the first time we hosted the AsyncAPI Conference.
-This year it is time to host our first AsyncAPI Hackathon.
-Many questions are coming from the community, and this article tries to address them.
+Last year was the first time we hosted the AsyncAPI Conference.
+This year, we're going to host our first AsyncAPI Hackathon.
+This article tries to address the many questions coming from our community. 😀

 ### When is the Hackathon?

-1st - 31st of October 2021.
+1st - 31st of October, 2021.

-You have an entire month to complete your idea.
-No usual over-weekend hard work but relaxed month instead.
+We wanted you to have an entire month to complete your idea.
+This way, you don't have to stress and overwork yourself over the weekend.
+Instead, enjoy a relaxed month and remember it's about having fun! 🤩

 ### What is the main theme for the Hackathon?